mulderp/mulderp.github.com/_posts/2014-03-23-two-way-databinding-with-stickit.md

 Honestly, I was not quite sure what to answer at that point, because most of my use cases for client-side MV* were about improving browsing and rating items on a page, and most of my page updates worked with simple one-way data-binding without problems.

 In essence, I think there is no all size fits all solution.
 [Synchronizing state to the DOM](http://thinkingonthinking.com/key-value-pairs/) depends on the use case of an application, and can quickly require custom setups.
-To help you see how important data-binding might be for your application, let's look at an example of 2-way databinding with Backbone.
+To help you understand whether [using Backbone.js](https://www.youtube.com/watch?v=QKcLaAunAwM) can be an option for you, let's look at an example of 2-way databinding with Backbone.

 ## Why do we need 2-way data binding?